-Both veterinary technicians and assistants work closely with veterinary doctors, and both may perform a host of similar tasks, but despite that the two roles differ significantly in terms of requirements, responsibilities and scope of practice.
+Both veterinary technicians and assistants work closely with veterinary doctors, and both may perform a host of similar tasks.
+Still, despite that, the two roles differ significantly in terms of requirements, responsibilities, and scope of practice.

 The similarities between the roles and responsibilities of veterinary technicians and veterinary assistants are numerous, and because of that, people often confuse or conflate them.
-Individuals in both roles assist the veterinarian with his or her duties, and carry out his or her requests.
-Neither the veterinary technician nor the veterinary assistant may diagnose illnesses, nor may they prescribe treatment or medication for animals.
+Individuals in both positions assist the veterinarian with their duties and carry out requests.
+However, neither the veterinary technician nor the veterinary assistant may diagnose illnesses or prescribe treatment or medication for animals.

-Vet Tech vs. Vet Assistant: Side-by-Side Comparison
+Vet Tech vs. Vet Assistant: Side-By-Side Comparison

 |Veterinary Technician||Veterinary Assistant|

-|Number practicing in the U.S.||The BLS claims that there were 95,600 veterinary technicians working in the U.S. in 2014.||According to the BLS, 73,400 veterinary assistants were employed nationwide in 2014.|
+|Number practicing in the U.S.||The BLS claims that there were 114,400 veterinary technicians working in the U.S. (BLS 2021).||According to the BLS, 107,200 veterinary assistants were employed nationwide (BLS 2021).|

-|Pay||The median pay for veterinary technicians was $31,070 per year ($14.95 per hour) in 2014, according to the BLS.||BLS statistics show that the median wage for veterinary assistants in 2014 was $23,790 per year, or $11.44 per hour.|
+|Pay||According to the BLS, the median pay for veterinary technicians was $36,260 per year ($17.43 per hour) in 2021.||BLS statistics show that the median wage for veterinary assistants in 2021 was $29,930 per year or $14.39 per hour.|

-|Expected job growth||From 2014 to 2024, there is a projected employment growth of 19 percent.||The BLS expects a nine percent growth in job opportunities in this field from 2014 to 2024.|
+|Expected job growth||From 2020 to 2030, there is a projected employment growth of 15 percent.||The BLS expects a 14 percent growth in job opportunities in this field from 2020 to 2030.|

-|Anticipated number of new positions available by 2024||17,900||6,600|
+|Anticipated number of new positions available by 2030||17,100||15,300|

-|Degree requirements||Veterinary technicians must first obtain an associate’s degree or bachelor’s degree in veterinary technology before being eligible to work in the field.||Veterinary assistants do not require any higher education beyond a high school diploma (or GED)|
+|Degree requirements||Veterinary technicians must first obtain a two-year associate’s degree or a four-year bachelor’s degree in veterinary technology before being eligible to work in the field.||Veterinary assistants do not require any higher education beyond a high school diploma (or GED).|

-|Degrees available||A veterinary technician can seek either an associate’s or bachelor’s degree; however, the AVMA asserts that those with a four-year degree usually receive higher salaries and greater level of job responsibilities.||A veterinary assistant may choose to pursue a degree in any field and at any level; however, this is not a prerequisite to work in this field.
-Some training programs, often undergraduate certificate programs, are available for veterinary assistants, while others may be trained on the job.|
+|Degrees available||A veterinary technician can seek either an associate’s or bachelor’s degree; however, the AVMA asserts that those with a four-year degree usually receive higher salaries and greater levels of job responsibilities.||A veterinary assistant may choose to pursue a degree in any field.
+However, this is not a prerequisite for employment.
+The AVMA states that some training programs, often undergraduate certificate programs, are available for veterinary assistants, while others may be trained on the job.|

 |School accreditation||Schools may obtain probationary accreditation, initial accreditation, or full accreditation by applying through the AVMA Committee on Veterinary Technician Education and Activities (CVTEA).||While there is no accreditation process, the National Association of Veterinary Technicians in America (NAVTA) has a list of “approved” veterinary assistant programs wherein students can obtain training in this field.|